raj-khan/google-contacts-api/README.md

 ![](https://img.shields.io/badge/Account-Google-informational?style=flat&logo=google&logoColor=white&color=2bbc8a)

 ## About
-Google Contacts API allows client applications to view and update a user's contacts.
-Contacts are stored in the user's Google Account; most Google services have access to the contact list.
+Google Contacts API allows client applications to view and update user contacts.
+Contacts are stored in the Google Account.

+To follow this repo you can export your Google contacts into a JSON file.

 ## Beginners Guide